SyntaxeQL/syntaxe/README.md

 ### Wotsa Skee-ma-ah?

-_If the data were yourself, the schema would likely resemble your reflection._
+_If your data were you, the schema would bear some resemblance to your reflection._

 In syntaxe, the schema determines how your data is queried.
 It represents the structure of the value to be returned or the computed result of the data.